 Turn to accessories

-If you prefer to keep your look simple, you can show off your queer identity in small and subtle ways which still count big time.
+If you prefer to keep your look simple, you can show off your queer identity in small and subtle ways that still count big time.
 Accessories are perfect for all those tricky events with a more conservative dress-code or a subtle way to transition from a “straight” look to a more “queer” look.
 Offset your business attire with a pair of haute shoes or add a rainbow bracelet to your look when you’re in the mood to be your true authentic self.

 Dress for yourself, not for others

 This is probably the most valuable piece of fashion advice you can get—forget about what others think and make sure you feel fabulous in your clothing.
 If you often see a piece of clothing you like yet just keep walking because you want to avoid stares and eye-roles, think of it this way: Normal is overrated anyway.
-Plus, what is normal and who sets those norms?
+Plus, what is normal, and who sets those norms?
 If you feel sexy, powerful, and proud in a purple jacket or a pair of combat boots, go for it!

-It takes a lot of courage to live your authentic life and show you true colors to the world, so don’t hide your power and pride.
+It takes a lot of courage to live your authentic life and show your true colors to the world, so don’t hide your power and pride.
 Use your style to express your queerness and make sure to enjoy every single piece of clothing you have in your closet, even now when you’re officially out of it!